Hvad hører du?

 Here is a nice little video showing Danish bills.
 They feature Danish bridges and archeological artifacts on them.
 I like the video, too, because the presenter has a nice-sounding (and typical) Danish accent.

-A short video about the Danish coins.
+A short video about

 Dialogue 2